Your data model is not an API

 Exposing sensitive data: Tools that build APIs directly from databases often expose all columns with a table using SELECT * FROM [table name].
 However, this can expose data that API consumers should never see, such as personally identifiable information (PII).
 It may also expose data that helps hackers compromise systems through a better understanding of the internal details of the API.

 Flexibility for the consumer comes at a price.
-Unless the vast majority of your API consumers want this level of control, it is best to focus on an API design that is separate from your data model, by hiding the implementation details of our app.
+Unless the vast majority of your API consumers want this level of control, it is best to focus on an API design that is separate from your data model, by hiding the implementation details of your app.

 Your API design should hide implementation details

 The technique of hiding internal implementation details and exposing an external API has been rooted in software design for decades.
-Terms such as modularization, loose coupling, and high cohesion are associated with great software design.
+Terms such as modularization, loose coupling and high cohesion are associated with great software design.
 Let’s review some of these concepts:

 Modules are the smallest atomic unit within a software program and may be composed of one or more source files.
 Modules have a public-facing API to expose the functionality that they offer.
 Modules are sometimes known as components.

-Loose coupling hides a module’s internal details away from other modules, restricting the knowledge between modules to a public interface, or API that other areas of the code can invoke.
+Loose coupling hides a module’s internal details away from other modules, restricting the knowledge between modules to a public interface or API that other areas of the code can invoke.

 Your data model is not an API

 When we apply these concepts into larger software solutions, we hide implementation details within a module from other modules.
-This results in some basic rules for modular software development that will benefit our API design:
+This results in some basic rules for modular software development that will benefit your API design:

-• A module’s internal implementation details should be hidden (e.g. its data model, classes/objects/functions, and the events it emits to process internal logic)
+• A module’s internal implementation details should be hidden (e.g. its data model, classes/objects/functions and the events it emits to process internal logic)

 • A module’s API is a contract with other modules that should not change when internal implementation details change (e.g. data model changes or switching to a new framework)